How to Be A Master in Photoshop Pen Tool

 Once you have set the new point, you can change the location of the point or its handles using the Direct Selection tool.

-How To Remove Points From A Path
+10. How To Remove Points from a Path

 The ‘Delete Anchor Point Tool’, also accessible by clicking and holding on to the Pen Tool in the Toolbar, removes existing points from the path.